Subprojects

 A history of media in Indo-Iranian philology.

-1. The theoretical questions on data collection and storage, such as what data are, how they can be preserved and organised, their usage and circulation.
+1. The theoretical questions on data collection and storage, such as what data are, how they can be preserved and organized, and their usage and circulation.

-2. The historical record of scholarly assessment of data, improved techniques and research network.
-The focus of the research is on the nineteenth century, although earlier or later periods are also taken into account for a historical framework.
-The case studies mainly retrace the history of England, Germany and France; they especially focus on the techniques of collection and reproduction of data such as typefaces and especially the Devanāgarī typeface for writing Sanskrit , paper squeezes to prepare corpora of inscriptions, and photography, a method often deemed unsuitable for the truthful capture and reproduction of data.
+2. The historical record of scholarly assessment of data, improved techniques, and research networks.
+The focus of the research is on the nineteenth century, although earlier or later periods are also taken into account for historical context.
+The case studies mainly retrace the history of England, Germany, and France, with a particular emphasis on epigraphy and the techniques of collecting and reproducing data, primarily through paper squeezes to prepare corpora of inscriptions.
+The research also includes all the material tools of an epigrapher (ropes, ladders, telescopes, etc.) and the adversities faced during field research in nineteenth-century India and Iran.
+Regarding reproduction, special attention is dedicated to typefaces for printing Indian and Iranian languages, especially the Devanāgarī typeface for writing Sanskrit.

-This study includes both a technical aspect of building and implementing the tools and the socio-political dynamics characterising nineteenth-century scholarly research.
-The investigation of relationships between locals and colonialists, scholars in the field and in European libraries, the choice of specific manuscripts’ fonts and private vs national printing systems represent other essential elements for tracing a history of media.
+This study includes both a technical aspect of building and implementing tools and the socio-political dynamics characterizing nineteenth-century scholarly research.
+The investigation of relationships between locals and colonialists, scholars in the field and in European libraries, the choice of specific manuscript fonts, and private vs. national printing systems represent other essential elements for tracing a history of media.

 Collaborator: Martina Palladino (Postdoc)